 To gain authority and recognition for your brand in a particular industry, you begin investing considerable amounts of time, money, and effort.
 Eventually (and fortunately), you became successful.
-You pat yourself on the back for a job well done as a number of people are now familiar with your brand.
+You pat yourself on the back for a job well done as several people are now familiar with your brand.

 8 Popular SEO Misconceptions

-With regard to the introduction, you achieved success as you launched your brand.
+Concerning the introduction, you achieved success as you launched your brand.
 Then again, should branding (or the process of brand introduction and promotion) be the only goal?
-For what it’s worth, you’re on the right track.
+You’re on the right track.
 The application of SEO strategies, especially the recommendations, can work brilliantly for the purpose.
 However, since you can get more and reap outstanding rewards from your brand, are you willing to take the extra step?
 If you are, learning more about SEO is the way to go.

-Listed below are 8 misconceptions people often believe about SEO, sadly:
+Listed below are eight misconceptions people often believe about SEO, sadly:

 1. Misconception: Impressive SEO is about tricks.

-Impressive SEO is usually behind a great website—one that is built for the target audience and/or demographic.
+Effective SEO is usually behind a great website—one that is built for the target audience and demographics.
 It is responsible for organic traffic (or website traffic that originates from unpaid search results); with its offer of quality and satisfactory user experience, it can awe visitors and generate leads.
 Due to its design that revolves around informative, relevant, and engaging content, it can dominate search engine rankings.

 While it is true that it can extend to cunning abilities, SEO isn’t about tricks; it isn’t about outsmarting Google, Bing, Yahoo, and other search engines and learning to bend the standards.
-Avoid taking advantage by monetizing based on the industry’s discrepancies.
+Avoid taking advantage of monetizing based on the industry’s discrepancies.
 The application of SEO strategies should, therefore, be accomplished sincerely; black hat and corrupt SEO practices (such as cloaking, page swapping, and creating duplicate content) should be eliminated.
 A small goal may involve getting on search engines’ good side, but the main idea isn’t supposed to be deceptive.
-Rather, the focus should be on engineering a brilliant website in accordance to the rules.
-If you want to know more about what to do or how the search engines actually view your website, you need to review or set up your account in both Google Search Console and Bing Webmaster Tools.
+Instead, the focus should be on engineering a brilliant website following the rules.
+If you want to know more about what to do or how the search engines actually view your site, you need to review or set up your account in both Google Search Console and Bing Webmaster Tools.

 2. Misconception: Organic traffic and search engine rankings can increase due to paid advertising.